Megan Schutt: Career

 In June 2018, Schutt was named as the new captain of the South Australian Scorpions after the previous captain, Tegan McPharlin, chose to step down.

 In October 2018, she was named in Australia's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.

 In November 2018, she was named in the Adelaide Strikers' squad for the 2018–19 Women's Big Bash League season.
 In April 2019, Cricket Australia awarded her with a contract ahead of the 2019–20 season.
 In June 2019, Cricket Australia named her in Australia's team for their tour to England to contest the Women's Ashes.
 In September 2019, in the third match against the West Indies, Schutt became the first Australian bowler to take a hat-trick in WODIs, and the first female bowler to take two hat-tricks in international cricket.
 In January 2020, she was named in Australia's squad for the 2020 ICC Women's T20 World Cup in Australia.
 She finished as the leading wicket taker with 13 wickets in the tournament which also included taking 4/18 in the final.

 In January 2022, Schutt was named in Australia's squad for their series against England to contest the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
 On 3 February 2022, in the first WODI match of the Women's Ashes, Schutt took her 100th wicket in WODI cricket.

 In April 2022, she was bought by the London Spirit for the 2022 season of The Hundred.
 The following month, Schutt was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
 In July 2022, in the 2022 Ireland women's Tri-Nation Series, Schutt took her 100th wicket in WT20I cricket.

+She was named in the Australia squad for the 2024 ICC Women's T20 World Cup and the 2025 Women's Ashes series.

 Personal life

 Schutt's nickname is "Shooter".
 She came out as lesbian, and married her long-term partner Jess Holyoake in 2019.
 An early supporter of same-sex marriage in Australia, Schutt stated that "saying partner is nice but when having to explain that it's a woman a lot of the time I think that often gets a reaction which isn't quite comfortable...now we're able to [just] say wife, flat out, and people know that's the deal."
 In May 2021, Schutt announced that Holyoake was expecting their first child.

+In July 2025, Schutt announced on an Instagram post that she and Holyoake were ending their relationship after ten years.